Android O is now available in Developer Preview, but Google isn't divulging its true name — and won't until much later in the summer.

-That's nothing compared to the dilemma Android will face in 2017 with the arrival of the inevitable Android O release.
+But as hard as Google's job was finding a decent N-related dessert, that's nothing compared to the dilemma Android will face this year.
 There's a real shortage of desserts starting with the letter O, and that could lead to some unusual dishes emerging as candidates for the Android 8.0 nickname.

 Let's take a look.